tahull/tahull.github.io/_posts/blog/2019-06-24-setup-a-wineprefix-on-ubuntu-18.04.md

 ---
 layout: post
-categories: [linux sucks]
+categories: [setup guide]
 tags: [wine, wineprefix, ubuntu 18.04, linux]
-permalink: /blog/:title
+permalink: /blog/:year/:month/:title
-hero-img:
 ---

 Wine is great, fill a glass, sit back, and find another reason to not boot into Windows.
-There's dozens of different ways to get to the same goal, and this applies to Wine in Linux.
 Wine lets us run built-for-windows applications on Linux.
 Wineprefix's lets us setup different Wine configurations, do you need 32 or 64-bit Wine, or specific runtime libraries, or do you just want to separate Windows applications.
-Here's one way to setup a Wineprefix, install an application and create a shortcut for it on Ubuntu 18.04.
+There's dozens of different ways to get to the same goal, and this applies to Wine in Linux too.
+Here's one way to setup Wineprefix(s), install an application and create a shortcut for it on Ubuntu 18.04.

 - Install Wine and Winetricks.
 You may or may not need Winetricks, Winetricks is the preferred way for installing redistributable runtime libraries like dotnet, vcrun, corefonts, rather than using `wine winecfg` GUI to load those extra windows things.